rishabhlenka/Text-to-Slide_LLM/README.md

 # Project Overview

-- The project consists of a React frontend and a Node.js backend that leverages LLMs to split markdown documents.
+- This project consists of a React frontend and a Node.js backend that work together to convert a markdown document into structured slide sections using Large Language Models (LLMs).

-- Users provide markdown content and specify the number of slides.
+- The user provides markdown content along with the desired number of slides.

-- The backend processes the content and returns structured slide sections.
+  The backend then processes the document using an LLM and returns sections of text that can be directly used as slides.

+- The primary goal is to ensure each section represents a discrete idea, preserving the integrity of the original markdown structure while making it presentation-ready.

-# Tech Stack
+# **Tech Stack**

 ## Frontend:

-- React (TypeScript)
+- React (TypeScript): Used for building the user interface.

-- Tailwind CSS

-- Fetch API for API calls
+- Tailwind CSS: Provides a clean and modern design with responsive styling.

+- Fetch API: Handles communication with the backend API.

 ## Backend:

-- Node.js (JavaScript)
+- Node.js (JavaScript): Powers the backend logic and routing.

-- Express.js
+- Express.js: Simplifies API routing and request handling.

-- LLM APIs (GPT-4o-mini)
+- LLM APIs: GPT-4o-mini

-- dotenv for environment variables
+- dotenv: Manages environment variables, such as API keys.

-# File Structure
+# **File Structure**

 ## 3.1 Frontend